Gated Memory Policy: In-Context Memorization and Adaptation: Supplementary Materials

 \subsection{Training Cost and Calibration Overhead}

 Full model convergence is not required for label generation.
 Therefore, a checkpoint from the first few epochs is sufficient to observe prediction error differences.
 We also don't need to run the calibration process on the full dataset, as a subset of the validation set is sufficient.
-GPU-hours on H100 GPUs are shown for the most challenging \texttt{Iterative Pushing} to achieve the best performance checkpoint.
+We report the GPU-hours on H100 GPUs required to reach the best success rate on the most challenging task, \texttt{Iterative Pushing}.

 However, we do notice that the gate is not necessary for all tasks.
-In tasks that do not require high-precision actions, for example \texttt{Mikasa-Robo} tasks and \texttt{Continuous Place Back}, the policy without the gate already achieves decent performance.
+In tasks that do not require high-precision actions, for example \texttt{MIKASA-Robo} tasks and \texttt{Continuous Place Back}, the policy without the gate already achieves decent performance.
 A general rule of thumb is to first train the policy without the gate and run evaluation.
-If there are clear signals that the policy fails because of overfitting, for example in the \texttt{Robomimic Tool Hang} task, then we train the gate and consequently the gated policy.
+If there are clear signals that the policy fails because of overfitting, for example in the \texttt{RoboMimic Tool Hang} task, then we train the gate and consequently the gated policy.